manytask/manytask/README.md

 TBA - docker pull

+The latest manytask image can be found at docker hub: https://hub.docker.com/r/manytask/manytask

 1. Create docker/docker-compose script with latest manytask version (better to specify version, not to use `latest`)